MyArtGallery

 Aboriginal Leadership for Northern Australia's Living Culture

-Arnhem Northern and Kimberley Artists (ANKA) is far more than a single gallery—it is the peak advocacy and support body for Aboriginal artists and art and culture centres across one of Australia's most culturally significant regions.
-Located at Harbour View Plaza in Darwin's CBD, ANKA serves as the central hub for over 5,000 Aboriginal artists working across 47 Aboriginal-owned art and culture centres spread over one million square kilometres of northern Australia.
-This encompasses the remote communities of Arnhem Land, the Kimberley, the Tiwi Islands, and the Darwin and Katherine regions, making ANKA a vital institution for Indigenous cultural leadership and representation.
+Arnhem Northern and Kimberley Artists Aboriginal Corporation operates as the peak body supporting Aboriginal artists and art and culture centres across one of Australia's most culturally significant regions.
+Based at Harbour View Plaza in Darwin City, NT 0800, ANKA works with over 5,000 Aboriginal artists across 47 Aboriginal-owned art and culture centres spanning one million square kilometres of northern Australia.
+These include the remote communities of Arnhem Land, the Kimberley, the Tiwi Islands, and the Darwin and Katherine regions.

-What distinguishes ANKA is its commitment to Aboriginal self-determination in the contemporary art world.
-Rather than a conventional gallery model, ANKA operates as a network and advocacy organisation founded on the principle that Aboriginal artists and communities must lead their own cultural narratives.
-Many of the artists supported by ANKA are internationally acclaimed and respected cultural leaders, bringing authentic voices and perspectives to contemporary Aboriginal art while maintaining deep connections to traditional knowledge and cultural practice.
+What sets ANKA apart is its focus on Aboriginal self-determination in the contemporary art world.
+Rather than operating as a standard gallery, it functions as a network and advocacy organisation built on the idea that Aboriginal artists and communities should control their own cultural narratives.
+Many of the artists ANKA supports have achieved international recognition and stand as respected cultural leaders.
+They bring genuine voices and perspectives to contemporary Aboriginal art while staying connected to traditional knowledge and cultural practice.

 Contemporary Aboriginal and Torres Strait Islander Art Practice